 A society based on women's rights where social justice is guaranteed.

-WOREC will continue campaign for promotion of human rights and sustainable community development based on social justice.
+WOREC will continue the campaign for the promotion of human rights and sustainable community development based on social justice.

 Ensure economic, social and cultural rights and minimize violence against women through women's empowerment.

-The Work of WOREC is divided mostly into three campaigns Violence against Women (VAW), Economic, Social and Cultural Rights (ESCR) and Sustainable Peace campaign.
-There are activities like orientations, advocacy, documentation, training, counselling, interaction programs, and seminars held on a regular basis to reach out to women and other marginalized communities, and to facilitate their access to rights and justice.
-Similarly, information booths and hotline services are also available so that the women victimized by violence can get support from WOREC immediately.
-Within these campaigns, there are Junior Technical Assistance (JTA) and Community Livestock Assistance (CLA) classes being run on a regular basis.
+The work of WOREC focusses on three campaigns Violence Against Women (VAW), Economic, Social and Cultural Rights (ESCR), and Human Rights and Justice campaign.
+Intervention, support, and advocacy works are held on a regular basis to reach out to women and other marginalized communities and to facilitate their access to rights and justice.
+Similarly, safe shelter, information booths, and hotline services are also available so that the women victimized by violence can get support from WOREC immediately.

-At present, WOREC has its presence in 12 districts—Morang, Sunsari, Jhapa, Udaypur, Siraha, Dhanusha, Rupandehi, Salyan, Dang, Kailali, Kathmandu and Lalitpur.
+At present, WOREC has its presence in 19 districts—Morang, Sunsari, Jhapa, Udaypur, Siraha, Dhanusha, Rupandehi, Salyan, Dang, Bardiya, Kailali, Rukum West, Okhaldhunga, Sindhuli, Nuwakot, Rasuwa, Bhaktapur, Kathmandu and Lalitpur.
 However, through different campaigns and programs, WOREC has been working for the people throughout the country.
-Its main office is situated in Lalitpur, along with other branch offices in Morang, Udaypur, Salyan, Kailali, Dang, Dhanusha and Siraha.
+Its main office is situated in Lalitpur, along with other branch offices in Morang, Sunsari, Udaypur, Bardiya, Salyan, Kailali, Dang, Sindhuli, Dhanusha and Siraha.
 Currently, there are three training centers being run by WOREC in Dang, Morang and Udaypur.
 There are also classes on JTA and CLA programs being carried out at the Udaypur branch.

 WOREC is a founder of various national networks like Alliance against Trafficking of Women and Children (AATWIN) and National Alliance of Women Human Rights Defenders (NAWHRD).
 We also work actively with many other national and international networks and coalitions around the world.

 WOREC works with different partner agencies sharing similar goal and vision.
-Some of our partners include ICCO (Interchurch Organization for Development Cooperation, Holland), MISEREOR, AEI, DCA (Danish Church Aid), Danish Embassy, EC (European Commission), FOSI (Foundation Open Society Institute), PLAN Nepal, KIOS, WDP (Women World Day of Prayer German Committee), UNFPA, and GFW (Global Fund for Women).
+Some of our partners include MISEREOR, Foundation for a Just Society, AEI, PLAN International Nepal, KIOS, WDP (Women World Day of Prayer German Committee), UNFPA, and Global Fund for Women (GFW).